 Dziadek Mróz (Grandfather Frost)

-Grandfather Frost was a Soviet invention to try to topple all the religious pretenders to present giving.
-His long coat reaching to the ground could be red, blue or silver, tied with string.
-With a long, long beard he travelled by sledge but with no reindeer in sight he was pulled by three horses.
-And was often accompanied by his granddaughter Śnieżyna (snow maiden).
-No chimneys were involved eithet, he would use the door.
+Grandfather Frost is a Soviet invention invented to topple all the religious present givers.
+His floor-length coat could be red, blue or silver, tied with string.
+With an extremely long beard, he travells by sledge but there is no reindeer in sight.
+Pulled by three horses, he is often accompanied by his granddaughter Śnieżyna (snow maiden).
+No chimneys are involved either – he uses a door.
 Taken from Slavic legends, he never took off in Poland but remains the present giver in Russia and Belarus.
-In 1998 the major of Moscow, concerned that he might disappear from popular culture announced that he resides in Wielki Ustiug in the Vologrod region.
+In 1998 the major of Moscow, concerned that he might disappear from popular culture, announced that he resides in Wielki Ustiug in the Vologrod region.

 Krasnoludki (Gnomes)